cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 bad at that point that, to be honest, I had doubts that my students actually cared about me as a human being.
 I caught enough breath to start sputtering the name of the other chemistry teacher and the word "clinic."
-To my surprise, the two students closest to the door rushed out and got both of them, the rest backed their desks as far away from me as they could.
+To my surprise, the two students closest to the door rushed out and got both of them, while the rest backed their desks as far away from me as they could.

 A few moments later the front of my classroom was covered in baking soda and I